casefoundation/analytics-dashboard/Readme.md

 5. Top referrers as a bar graph, named `referrals` in the config file
 6. Overall site metrics (hits, sessions, bounce rate), named `overallMetrics` in the config file

+#### API Access Setup

+To authorize this app to access a Google Analytics account, create a

 ### Feed-based Benchmarks

 This datasource parses an RSS feed and then queries Google Analytics for data on each URL in the feed (up to a specified limit.).
 Then, it builds a performance benchmark for each URL based on the URLs that came chronologically before it.
 This creates a widget on the front end that shows a performance sparkline for each URL overlaid on a benchmark for average post performance reference.

+#### API Access Setup

+To authorize this app to access a Google Analytics account, follow the setup instructions under _Google Analytics_ / _API Setup_.

 ### Mailchimp